grz0zrg/wui/README.md

 *   [WUI_ToolBar](#toolbar)
 *   [WUI_RangeSlider](#rangeslider)

-The WUI API is simple, all widgets have a method **_"create"_** which take a DOM element identifier as first argument (which is used as a bind target) and an option object as second or third argument (toolbar case) to customize it.
+The WUI API is simple, all widgets have a method **_"create"_** which take a DOM element identifier as first argument (which is used as a bind target) and an option object as second argument to customize it, WUI_ToolBar has a third argument which is used to specify the content of the toolbar.

 All **_"create"_** methods return a reference of the widget which can be used later to do stuff with the widget like destroying them.